jsreport/jsreport-core/README.md

 	headers: { ... }
 }
 ```

+The convention is that jsreport repository extension  starts with `jsreport-xxx`, but the extension real name and also the recipes or engines it registers excludes the `jsreport-` prefix.
+This means if you install extension `jsreport-handlebars` the engine's name you specify in the render should be `handlebars`.

 ##Extensions
 As you see in the first example.
 Even for the simplest pdf printing you need to install additional packages(extensions).
 This is the philosophy of jsreport and you will need to install additional extensions very often.
 There are not just extensions adding support for a particular templating engine or printing technique.
 There are many extensions adding support for persisting templates, dynamic script evaluation or even visual html designer and API.
 To get the idea of the whole platform you can install the full [jsreport](http://jsreport.net/) distribution and pick what you like.
 Then you can go back to `jsreport-core` and install extensions you need.